 This course provides an exploration of ethical issues from beginning-of-life to end-of-life, from legal, medical, and philosophical perspectives.
 Topics include assisted reproduction; abortion; euthanasia; genetic experimentation and cloning; and homosexuality; 3 hours of lecture per week.
-(General Education: AH) Prerequisite: None
+(General Education: AH) Prerequisite: ENG 1061 or equivalent